Muawiya-contact/leetcode-solutions-by-codingmoves/README.md

 - 🧠 Categorized by difficulty: Easy, Medium, Hard
 - 💬 Well-commented, clean, and beginner-friendly code
 - 📊 Consistent LeetCode practice focusing on DSA mastery
-- 📈 Real-world preparation with clarity, patterns, and learning mindset
+- 📈 Real-world preparation with clarity, patterns, and a growth mindset

 ---